Working with Site-to-Site VPN

 - Change the tunnel's IKE version in the Oracle Console:

-- Open the navigation menu and click Networking.
-Under Customer connectivity, click Site-to-Site VPN.
+- Open the navigation menu and select Networking.
+Under Customer connectivity, select Site-to-Site VPN.

-- Click Edit.
+- Select Edit.

 - From the IKE Version menu, select IKEv2.

-- Click Save Changes.
+- Select Save Changes.

 Changing the Shared Secret That an IPSec Tunnel Uses

 When you set up Site-to-Site VPN, by default Oracle provides each tunnel's shared secret (also called the pre-shared key).
 You might have a particular shared secret that you want to use instead.
 You can specify each tunnel's shared secret when you create the IPSec connection, or you can edit the tunnels and provide each new shared secret then.
 For the shared secret, only numbers, letters, and spaces are allowed.
-Oracle recommends using a different shared secret for each tunnel.
+We recommend using a different shared secret for each tunnel.

 When you change a tunnel's shared secret, both the overall IPSec connection and the tunnel go into the Provisioning state while the tunnel is reprovisioned with the new shared secret.
 The other tunnel in the IPSec connection remains in the Available state.
-However, while the first tunnel is being reprovisioned, you cannot change the second tunnel's configuration.
+However, while the first tunnel is being reprovisioned, you can't change the second tunnel's configuration.

 Changing from Static Routing to BGP Dynamic Routing

-If you want to change an existing Site-to-Site VPN from using static routing to using BGP dynamic routing, follow the process in this section.
+To change an existing Site-to-Site VPN from using static routing to using BGP dynamic routing, follow the process in this section.

 Prerequisites:

-- You've read this section: Routing for Site-to-Site VPN
+- Read Routing for Site-to-Site VPN

 -

-You've gathered the necessary BGP routing information:
+Gather the necessary BGP routing information:

-- For each tunnel: The BGP IP address for each end of the tunnel (the two addresses for a given tunnel must be a pair from a /30 or /31 subnet, and they must be part of Site-to-Site VPN's encryption domain)
+- For each tunnel: The BGP IP address for each end of the tunnel (the two addresses for a particular tunnel must be a pair from a /30 or /31 subnet, and they must be part of Site-to-Site VPN's encryption domain)

 Repeat the following process for each tunnel in the IPSec connection: